Send

 26. Pergamus: tree

-Theme: The good and bad seeds become a tree with religious and secular power.
+Theme: The good and bad seeds (two mutually exclusive choices, yes-yes no-no, etc.) become a tree with religious and secular power.
 Mammon represents confidence in one's own ability to do things.
 For example, take an oath thinking that one can fulfill the oath and that one is not being deceived by the oath taken.

 At each stage, there are both positive and negative aspects of the connections.